antoniofs23/Columnar/README.md

 3. `F9`: minimizes a window
 4. `F10`: stops columnar

+>[!NOTE]
-This was built for my needs on a 49" ultrawide monitor.
+>This was built for my needs on a 49" ultrawide monitor.
 If anyone wants to add more functionality, improve it for smaller screens, or fix a bug? feel free to send a pull request!

 ## Installation